samvera-labs/hydra-pbcore/README.md

 to insert additional terms into your xml documents, such as contributors, publishers, as well as next and previous fields that specify which files come before and after one another in a multi-part born-digital video.

+### Dates

+Date fields in solr have to be in ISO8601 format, as opposed to text fields which may contain dates, but are treated differently.
+The difference is with the former, solr is treating the value of the field as an actual date, and as such, it can do time-based querying.
+The latter, is just a string and solr would search it accordingly.
+Currently, two types of date fields are provided:
+"_dt" for single-valued date fields, and "_dts" for multi-valued date fields.
+Solr cannot sort on multi-valued date fields;
+otherwise, the two functionally identical.
+By indexing your date fields as:

+    :index_as => [:displayable, :converted_date]
+    :index_as => [:displayable, :converted_multi_date]

+the content of your date fields will be converted to ISO8601 dates, and the original content will be preserved for display.
+So you could enter a date such as "2001" or "2004-10", and each will be stored for display as such, but will also be indexed as a date in Solr with the value "2001-01-01T00:00:00Z" and "2004-10-01T00:00:00Z"

+Note: these functions will likely change with the upgrade to Solrizer 3.0.

 ## Testing

 To run all the rspec tests, use: